ysdn2019/Graduates-List/graduates/shuyi-zhang.md

 ---
 path: /work/spark-joy-book-trailer
 graduate: Shuyi Zhang
-mainimg: /assets/work/Zhang_Jasmine_project1_web_main.jpg
+cover: /assets/work/Zhang_Jasmine_project1_web_main.jpg
-thumbnailimg: /assets/work/Zhang_Jasmine_project1_web_thumbnail.jpg
+thumbnail: /assets/work/Zhang_Jasmine_project1_web_thumbnail.jpg
 title: Spark Joy Book Trailer
 groupmembers:
-fields: Digital, Motion
+category: Digital, Motion
 mediumdimensions:
 description: Spark Joy Book Trailer is an advertising video created to promote the book Spark Joy by the Japanese tidying master Marie Kondo.
 It showcases the transformative power of the book that helps unclutter people’s spaces physically and mentally.
 It uses visual metaphors to embodies the ideas and impacts of the book without spoiling the actual contents.
 digitallink: https://vimeo.com/321309894